Federal Privacy Commissioner on Bill c-27 news release.

 Blog

-Staff in my office received an email from me, but it wasn’t from me.
-They dubbed it, “Fake Ron”.
+I have just become aware that staff had received another email from me asking for some gift cards in a rush because I was in a meeting.
+Previously, staff in my office had also received an email from me, but it wasn’t from me.
+They dubbed it, “Fake Ron.”
 Apparently, I wanted the recipient of the email to do me a favor.
 This fake email attempting to use my name is a good reminder to me and the staff of my office that there are many people out there dreaming up schemes to lead or mislead us into doing something.

 I recently saw an article headline that said, organization breaches are in many instances caused by human error.
 The 2022 Horizon report on data breaches found that hackers tend to exploit human error to get initial access, particularly through the use of phishing scams.